saltstack/relenv/docs/source/cli/build.rst

 ``build``
 =========

-Relenv build is resposible for building Python and it's dependencies from source.
+Relenv build is responsible for building Python and it's dependencies from source.
 The build process also ensures Python is re-locatable.
 The directory containg the python build can be moved around on the filesystem or to another host machine of the same architecture.